 An extra £50.00 in costs will be added to your Council Tax account if a Liability Order is issued.
 A liability order gives the Council various ways to recover the Council Tax debt, these are explained below.

 You do not have to attend the Court Hearing however if you do attend please note that the following are not legal defences against the issue of a liability order:

 The Council only have to prove to the Court that notices have been sent to you, not that they have been received by you.

-If you have received a liability order have have not already set up a payment arrangement please contact us to discuss this
+If you have received a liability order and have not already set up a payment arrangement please contact us to discuss this.

 The Liability Order gives us the right to recover the debt through the following ways:

 The Council may decide to instruct an Enforcement Agent to collect the debt, should the Council do so the law allows for fees to be charged.
 These are detailed in the table below.

 |Recovery stage||Enforcement charges|